goreleaser/goreleaser/www/docs/customization/builds.md

 <!-- md:alpha -->

-You can now build Zig binaries using `rust zigbuild` and GoReleaser!
+You can now build Rust binaries using `cargo zigbuild` and GoReleaser!

 Simply set the `builder` to `rust`, for instance: